 The World Bank and the International Monetary Fund (IMF) were created 80 years ago, near the end of the historical colonial period, and their unequal governance has changed little since then.
-G7 countries still hold 41% of the votes in the IMF and World Bank despite having less than 10% of the world's population.79 An average Belgian citizen has about 180 times more voting power, respectively, in the International Bank for Reconstruction and Development (one of the financing arms of the WBG) than an average Ethiopian.80 The leaders of the World Bank and the IMF are still decided by the USA and Europe, respectively.81 Similarly, European and other Global North nations hold 47% of the total seats in the UN Security Council (UNSC), despite representing only 17% of the global population.82
+G7 countries still hold 41% of the votes in the IMF and World Bank despite having less than 10% of the world's population.
+An average Belgian citizen has about 180 times more voting power, respectively, in the International Bank for Reconstruction and Development (one of the financing arms of the WBG) than an average Ethiopian.
+The leaders of the World Bank and the IMF are still decided by the USA and Europe, respectively.80 Similarly, European and other Global North nations hold 47% of the total seats in the UN Security Council (UNSC), despite representing only 17% of the global population.81 such as funding for teachers and nurses.
+Thus, during the COVID-19 Pandemic, the IMF's advice to cut government spending in the global south is estimated to have wiped nearly US\$10 billion from public sector wage budgets in just 15 countries - the equivalent of cutting more than 3 million essential jobs, such as teachers, nurses and doctors, despite the growing need for such professionals during this time.

-This matters because, for example, the IMF and World Bank remain hugely influential in shaping the global economic system and, in particular, the economic policies of low- and lower-middleincome countries.
-They consistently insist on the implementation of cuts to critical expenditures such as funding for teachers and nurses.
-Thus, during the COVID-19 Pandemic, the IMF's advice to cut government spending in the global south is estimated to have wiped nearly US\$10 billion from public sector wage budgets in just 15 countries - the equivalent of cutting more than 3 million essential jobs, such as teachers, nurses and doctors, despite the growing need for such professionals during this time.83
+This matters because, for example, the IMF and World Bank remain hugely influential in shaping the global economic system and, in particular, the economic policies of low- and lower-middle-income countries.
+They consistently insist on the implementation of cuts to critical expenditures

 The IMF requires borrowing countries to prioritize the repayment of debts to creditors above all else, and to implement policies including privatization, liberalizing trade and cutting government deficits to obtain new loans.
-These policies undermine access to quality and affordable education84 and healthcare, and adversely impact the social determinants of health, such as income and food availability.85 Between 1970 and 2023, Global South governments paid US\$3.3 trillion in interest to creditors in the Global North.86 Even today, however, Oxfam estimates that for every US\$1 that the IMF has encouraged a set of poor countries to spend on public goods, it told them to cut four times more through austerity measures.87
+These policies undermine access to quality and affordable education and healthcare, and adversely impact the social determinants of health, such as income and food availability.
+Between 1970 and 2023, Global South governments paid US\$3.3 trillion in interest to creditors in the Global North.85 Even today, however, Oxfam estimates that for every US\$1 that the IMF has encouraged a set of poor countries to spend on public goods, it told them to cut four times more through austerity measures.86